marek-iiasa/zz22yssp/time_slice1/data/Readme.txt

 Data provided by Julian as individual countries.xlsx renamed to: countries.xlsx

+The new test.csv, column: solar, wind, west electricity demand; east electricity demand, unit in MWh.

+The new test_h2.csv contains monthly H2 demand, unit in GWh.

 The new china.{numbers, xlsx} spread=sheets (for mac-numbers and ms-excel, respectively) are composed of selected columns of countries.xlsx, namely: A, EL, EM, EN, EO, EP (EL to EO: normalized value between [0,1], EP: demand unit in MW).